 RTS – providing poka-yoke quality control in wire harness testing

-MK Test Systems’ Real Time Scanning (RTS) harness test system provides a good basis for poka‑yoke quality control.
+MK Test Systems’ RTS harness test system provides a good basis for poka‑yoke quality control.
 It allows harness manufa

 cturers to instantly check harness wiring integrity during manufacture, instead of afterwards.
 Its diagnostic ability and highly visual format provides instant results, enabling faults such as open circuits or miswiring to be detected and fixed immediately.